cache2k/cache2k/src/site/markdown/0/UPCOMING.md

 ## Fixes and Improvements

+  * Performance improvement: put() on existing entry by 15%
   * The cache manager logs the used default cache implementation at startup
-  * Performance improvement for read access on available data (approx. 5%) on 64 bit JVMs
+  * Performance improvement: read access and cache hit (approx. 5%) on 64 bit JVMs
   * Cache.iterator(): Proper exception on wrong usage of iterator pattern
   * Cache.iterator(): Fix semantics for direct call to next() without call to hasNext()
   * Handle exceptions within the expiry calculator more gracefully (still needs work, entry state is inconsistent if an exceptions happens here)